Coderx7/SimpleNet_Pytorch/README.md

 SimpleNet performs very decently, it outperforms VGGNet, ResNet and even some variants of MobileNets(1-3)
 and its fast, very fast! (based on the model up to 2x faster).

--- The models can be found in [imagenet models directory](https://github.com/Coderx7/SimpleNet_Pytorch/tree/master/ImageNet%20models).
+-- The models(pytorch, onnx, jit) can be found in [imagenet models directory](https://github.com/Coderx7/SimpleNet_Pytorch/tree/master/ImageNet%20models).

 #### CIFAR10/100 Results achieved using this implementation :